motaharinia/springboot-microservice-grpc-eureka/clientside/reactjs-graphqlapollo/README.md

 # ReactJS, GraphQL and  Apollo

-An experimental project (MaterialUI, GraphQL with Apollo, Fine Uploader) to work with CRUD RestAPI and File Management
+An Experimental Project (MaterialUI, GraphQL with Apollo, Fine Uploader) to Work with CRUD RestAPI and File Management
 ## Getting Started
 `yarn install`
 `yarn start`